ClosedMixed2025-26 round

 Collaboration and Curriculum Access Fund

-The Collaboration and Curriculum Access Fund supports Victorian government schools to strengthen collaboration across schools and with TAFE non-school providers for delivery of the VCE Vocational Major and Victorian Pathways Certificate.
-The 2025-26 round also supports schools to introduce the Victorian Pathways Certificate from 2026.
+The Collaboration and Curriculum Access Fund provides targeted funding to Victorian government schools to strengthen collaboration across schools and with TAFE non-school providers, support high-quality delivery of VCE Vocational Major and Victorian Pathways Certificate programs, and help schools introduce the VPC from 2026.
+The 2025-26 round is a competitive grant round.

 Funding